Analytical structure of k$_t$ clustering to any order: Beyond four-loops

 Based on the patterns observed at previous loop orders, we can derive a general formula for the distribution of a non-global observable at any loop order $n$ when \kt clustering is applied to the final-state partons, utilizing measurement operator techniques.
 The formula is as follows: \begin{widetext}

-\end{widetext} where V$_i$ (R$_i$) indicates that the $i^\text{th}$ gluon is virtual (real), and the shorthand notation $\W_{1 \dots n}^{{\R_j, \R_k, \R_n}}$, for example, signifies that only the $j^\text{th}$, $k^\text{th}$, and $n^\text{th}$ gluons are real (with all other gluons being virtual).
+\end{widetext} where V$_i$ (R$_i$) indicates that the $i^\text{th}$ gluon is virtual (real), and the shorthand notation $\W_{1 \dots n}^{\{\R_j, \R_k, \R_n\}}$, for example, signifies that only the $j^\text{th}$, $k^\text{th}$, and $n^\text{th}$ gluons are real (with all other gluons being virtual).
+The eikonal amplitude squared in the last line, $\W_{1 \dots n}^{\R_{1}\R_{2} \dots\R_{n}}$ corresponds to the configuration where {\it all} gluons are real.
 It is noteworthy that the perturbative distribution formula for the case of no clustering (such as in anti-\kt or other cone-like jet algorithms) can be readily obtained from the above expression by setting all clustering condition terms, $\O_{ij}$, to zero (and subsequently $\Ob_{ij}$ to one).
 Consequently, we obtain: \begin{widetext}